ajack13/game-api/README.md

 The game will give you a hint if you have'nt guessed the word correctly at the 5th attempt

+Response are in the form of a string so they can be reconstructed to json in the client

 ### Up and running with the game api
 Download google app engine for your operating system and register you app in the google developer console